Christopher Statton: Community activism

-Art Projects
+Art projects

 Statton is one of the core organizers and a member of the Board of Directors of the Clarion Alley Mural Project (CAMP).
 In 2014 he collaborated with artists and CAMP organizers Megan Wilson and Mike Reger to create the mural "Wall of Shame & Solutions" on Clarion Alley in San Francisco's Mission District to call out the city's government officials on the highly contested policies that are impacting the changing character of San Francisco.
 In 2015 Statton collaborated with poet Tony Robles to create the mural "No Clear-Cutting Our Community" on Clarion Alley, protesting Forest City Enterprises' 5M development in San Francisco's South of Market neighborhood.
 Statton has also created two murals on Clarion Alley with his collaborator Megan Wilson in 2015 and 2016 in support of "Housing Is A Human Right."
 In 2016 Statton collaborated with the San Francisco Poster Syndicate to paint the mural anti-Trump mural Cultivating Resistance in response to the election.

 In 2015 Statton and Wilson were invited to participate in the Geneng Street Art Project in Yogyakarta Indonesia, organized by Ruang Kelas SD.
 The theme of the project was "Gemah Ripah Loh Jinawi," which translates to a critique of the unprecedented levels of development and displacement, impacting farmers and the natural resources in the areas surrounding the city of Yogyakarta.
 Wilson and Statton were two of the 30+ artists to paint murals on the facades of the homes in the farming community of Sewon.

 Statton and Wilson launched the public project Better Homes & Gardens Today in fall 2014, creating a limited edition of 300 pairs of hand-painted signs with the word “Home” in different languages accompanied by a flower.
 Statton and Wilson state the project's goals to: “1) Heighten awareness [sic] 'home' and the realities of homelessness; 2) Cultivate a dialog within communities and amongst disparate groups – especially with those in the tech sector who are having a significant impact on housing instability in the Bay Area - about the funding and policy change that is needed to help end homelessness; and 3) To raise money to benefit the Gubbio Project, the Coalition on Homelessness, San Francisco, and At The Crossroads, organizations working to address homelessness in San Francisco.”
 "Better Homes & Gardens Today" was included in the exhibition "Street Messages" at Lazarides Gallery in London as part of the launch of the book "Street Messages, edited by Nicholas Ganz.

+In 2022, scholar and activist Dr. Steven Thrasher dedicated his book The Viral Underclass: The Human Toll When Inequality and Disease Collide to Statton, Syed Ali, Eli Pollard, Tanya McKinnon, and Matt Mager.